 However those that cannot consume nightshades should avoid it, as unfortunately it contains all the top three most famous vegetables of this family: eggplants, peppers and tomatoes.

-How to make this Lebanese Moussaka with Green Peppers
+🔪 How to Make Lebanese Moussaka

 Wash them and pierce the skin all around with a fork and roast the aubergines for about 3-4 minutes per side on a very hot pan.

-In the meantime preheat the oven at 200ยฐ.
+In the meantime preheat the oven at 200°.

 Once the aubergines are cooked, transfer them into a tin and bake for about 30 to 40 minutes, turning them once.